fogarty-ben/nba-sheets/README.md

 Parse NBA standings (and a few random stats) from the Fox Sports & BBRef websites and write them to a Google Sheet.

 Ben Fogarty
-Created: 5 December 2020
+Created: December 2020
-Last updated: 13 November 2021
+Last updated: December 2022

 # How it works